Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Introduction

-In this two-player game, the leader first chooses her control $\alpha\in \Ac$ to minimise her cost function $J_{\rm L}$, and then the follower wishes to minimise his cost function $J_{\rm F}$ by choosing his own control $\beta\in \Bc$, given admissibility sets $\Ac$ and $\Bc$.
-In this dynamic setting, the cost functions take the form
+For instance, \cite{chen1972stackelberg} investigate Stackelberg solutions for a two-player non--zero-sum dynamic game with finite horizon $T>0$, in which both players can observe the state $X$ and its dynamics, but only the leader knows both reward functions.
+In their model, the leader first chooses her control $\alpha\in \Ac$ to maximise her reward function $J_{\rm L}$, and then the follower wishes to maximise his reward function $J_{\rm F}$ by choosing his own control $\beta\in \Bc$, given admissibility sets $\Ac$ and $\Bc$.
+In this dynamic setting, the reward functions take the form